How does a paper check become electronic?

-You might think of checks as paper documents for payment, but you often make electronic payments out of your checking account with.
-Even if you write a check by hand, the check can be converted to an electronic payment at the cash register – resulting in the funds leaving your account faster than you might have expected.
+You might think of checks as paper documents for payment, but you often make electronic payments out of your checking account without realizing it.
+Even if you write a check by hand, the check can be converted to an electronic payment at the cash register, resulting in the funds leaving your account faster than you might have expected.

 How Electronic Checks Work

-An electronic check is an electronic payment from your checking account processed through the Automatic Clearing House, or ACH network system.
-There are two ways this happens.
+An electronic check is an electronic payment from your checking account processed through the Automated Clearing House, or ACH network system.
+There are two ways this happens:

-Manual entry: when you provide your checking account details (your bank account and routing numbers) to a business, they are able to pull funds from your checking account electronically.
+- Manual entry: When you provide your checking account details (your bank account and routing numbers) to a business, it is able to pull funds from your checking account electronically.
 These numbers show at the bottom of your paper checks.
-This payment option is often called an E-Check, EFT, or similar.
+This payment option is often called an e-check, EFT, or something similar.
 You can provide that information by typing it in online or giving it to a phone representative orally.

-Electronic check conversion is different from substitute checks, which are used between banks under the Check 21 law.
-The Check 21 law allows certain high-quality images of checks to be used in place of the actual instrument.
+Electronic check conversion is different from substitute checks, which are used between banks under the Check 21 law, which allows certain high-quality images of checks to be used in place of the actual instrument.
 You may have unknowingly created a substitute check if you have ever used a mobile phone app to take a picture of a paper check to deposit it into your bank account.

 Impact of Electronic Checks

-Fast payments: electronic checks allow businesses to process payments quickly.
+Electronic checks allow businesses to process payments quickly.
 As a consumer, the most important thing to know is that the money will come out of your checking account sooner than you might expect.
-You need to make sure you have enough money available in your account whenever you write a check, and you can no longer rely on ‘float’ time, or the two or three-day delay that used to exist between submitting a check to a vendor and having the funds taken out of your account by your bank.
+You need to make sure you have enough money available in your account whenever you write a check, and you no longer can rely on float time, the two- or three-day delay that used to exist between submitting a check to a vendor and having the funds taken out of your account by your bank.

-Low cost for business: electronic checks save money for businesses.
-These payments cost less to process than credit cards cost (the cost to the business is often less than $1 for an E-check).
-They are also easier – there’s no need to take all of those checks to the bank.
+Electronic checks also save money for businesses.
+These payments cost less to process than credit cards cost, and they also are easier because there’s no need to take all of those checks to the bank.
 What’s more, since businesses get the funds more quickly, their cash flow situation is improved.

 Disclosure and Identification